 Retail thrives when it’s Human Centric

 And that means making it easy for consumers to find the things they want and buy them for the right price.
-It means cutting out as many obstacles to making the sale.
-Sales thrive when the shop floor or website is seamlessly connected to everything from stock to advice to checkout.
+It means cutting out as many obstacles as possible to making the sale.
+Sales thrive when the shop floor or website is seamlessly connected to everything from stock to advice, all the way to checkout.

 Jan Stoetzel, Fujitsu´s Global Head of Marketing for Retail, delves deeper into the subject in his new blog.